jeremenichelli/jeremenichelli.github.io/_posts/2016-06-23-building-component-based-app-vue.md

 ## Introduction to Vue

-The primary goal of **Vue** is to easily create interfaces which _react_ on data changes, so when a **Vue instance** is create you need to define a template and a model.
+The primary goal of **Vue** is to easily create interfaces which _react_ on data changes, so when a **Vue instance** is created you need to define a template and a model.

 Inside these templates you can interpolate properties with curly braces like you do in popular templating engines or use attributes.